 Though originally developed in Maryland, Colusari red rice is now grown in the Sacramento Valley in California.
 When cooked, it turns a lovely burgundy color that can jazz up any dish.

-- InHarvest: Colusari red rice was made specifically for InHarvest brand, and can be purchased in two-pound bags.
+- Kalustyan's: Colusari red rice is sold here and can be purchased in 1, 2, and 4-pound bags.

 Madagascar Pink Rice